GSCCCA PT-61 eFiling

 2. Where will I access the PT-61 eFiling system?

-3. What does it cost me for the convenience of eFiling?
+3. What is the cost for the eFiling?

 4. Can I still submit the old paper forms?